sriumcp/docs/docs/tutorials/load-test-grpc.md

     The [ready](../user-guide/tasks/ready.md) task checks if the `routeguide` deployment exists and is available, and the `routeguide` service exists.

-    The [grpc](../user-guide/tasks/grpc.md) task sends call requests to the specified method of the cluster-local gRPC service with host address `routeguide.default:50051` and collects [Iter8's built-in gRPC load test metrics](../user-guide/tasks/grpc.md#metrics).
+    The [grpc](../user-guide/tasks/grpc.md) task sends call requests to the specified method of the cluster-local gRPC service with host address `routeguide.default:50051` and collects [performance metrics](../user-guide/tasks/grpc.md#metrics).
 This task supports all four gRPC service methods: unary, server streaming, client streaming, and bidirectional streaming, and will provide payload in the appropriate manner using `dataURL`.

     The [assess](../user-guide/tasks/assess.md) task verifies if the app satisfies the specified SLOs: i) there are no errors, ii) the mean latency of the service does not exceed 50 msec, and iii) the `97.5`th percentile latency does not exceed 200 msec.